freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Tasks --> Init/Shutdown Scripts`.

-* The :guilabel:`Additional domains` field has been added to :menuselection:`Network -> Global Configuration`.
+* The :guilabel:`Additional domains` field has been added to :menuselection:`Network --> Global Configuration`.
 This allows up to six additional DNS search domains with the caveat that adding more domains may negatively impact DNS lookup time.

+* The :guilabel:`Priority Code Point (CoS)` field has been added to :menuselection:`Network --> VLANs --> Add VLAN`.
+This can be useful in datacenter environments to classify storage traffic on a given VLAN interface using IEEE 802.1p Class of Service (COS).

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error`